ON THIS PAGE: You will learn about the different treatments doctors use for children with AML. Use the menu to see other pages.

 The following terms are used to describe the state of disease for children with AML:

 Untreated AML.
 The child has not received any treatment except to relieve symptoms of the disease.
-The blood and/or bone marrow contains too many white blood cells, and the child has signs and symptoms of the disease.
+The blood and/or bone marrow contains measurable amounts of leukemia cells, and the child may or may not have symptoms and signs of the disease.

 Complete Remission AML.
-There are too few cancerous blast cells in the bone marrow to tell apart from normal blasts under the microscope (fewer than 5% blasts in the bone marrow).
-New monitoring methods, called minimal residual disease (MRD; cancer cells not destroyed by treatment) methods, are better able to find fewer cancerous blasts, as well as tell the difference between cancerous blasts and normal blasts.
-MRD methods are now being used more often to determine remission, and research studies are ongoing to find out if these methods are better able to predict the chance of curing the disease.
+After treatment, there are too few cancerous blast cells in the bone marrow to tell apart from healthy blasts under the microscope.
+Traditionally, this means there are fewer than 5% blasts in the bone marrow.
+New monitoring methods, called minimal residual disease (MRD; cancer cells not destroyed by treatment) methods, are better able to find very low numbers of cancerous blasts, as well as tell the difference between cancerous blasts and healthy blasts.
+MRD methods are now being used more often to determine remission, and recent research has shown these methods are better able to predict the chance of curing the disease.
 The child usually does not have any signs or symptoms of the disease when in complete remission.

 Partial Remission AML.
-The number of cancerous blast cells in the bone marrow is reduced but still can be seen under the microscope (or by MRD methods if appropriate).
-The child usually does not have any signs or symptoms of the disease.
-This happens only during initial therapy called induction (see below).
+The number of cancerous blast cells in the bone marrow is reduced after treatment but still can be seen under the microscope or by MRD methods.
+The child usually does not have any signs or symptoms of the disease, which only matters during initial therapy called induction (see below, under Chemotherapy).

 Recurrent AML.
-The disease has come back after the child had a period of remission (complete absence of symptoms; see below).
+The disease has come back after the child had a period of remission following treatment (complete absence of symptoms; see above).

 Refractory AML.
 The leukemia did not go into complete remission after treatment.

 An increasing number of pediatric cancer centers also have services for teenagers and young adults.
-Sometimes, adult cancer centers also offer clinical trials for teens and young adults with cancer.
+Sometimes, adult cancer centers also offer services and clinical trials for teens and young adults with cancer.

 Several treatment regimens have been developed that involve intensive use of several drugs.
-Following these regimens, about 85% of children will have an initial remission, and about 50% to 60% will be cured (meaning that the cancer never returns).
+Following these regimens, about 85% of children will have an initial remission, and about 50% to 70% will be cured, meaning that the cancer never returns.
+See above for detailed descriptions about the levels of remission used to describe the state of disease.
 During treatment, children with AML need to be watched very carefully and often spend many weeks in the hospital because very low blood cell counts increase the risk of developing infections.

 Induction chemotherapy uses chemotherapy to destroy as many of the cancer cells as possible to make the AML to go into remission.